Filter Press Maintenance and Repair

 It must be understood that the acid used for such a cleaning operation, even though inhibited to retard attack on metals, is a highly aggressive chemical and that its use presents a potential hazard to personnel in the area.

 It must also be recognized that no inhibitor is totally effective in preventing reaction of the acid with iron and steel and that a product of such a reaction is hydrogen gas.
-Some of this hydrogen is absorbed on the surface of the metal and does not present a problem as long as the filter is thoroughly flushed and a high pH fluid is introduced immediately after the cleaning operation.
+Some of this hydrogen is absorbed on the surface of the metal and does not present a problem as long as the filter is thoroughly flushed with water immediately after the cleaning operation.

 Personnel performing an acid cleaning operation should be provided with and required to wear suitable protective clothing such as rubber gloves and aprons and should also be required to wear goggles.
 Water hoses should be available with water at the nozzle to instantly shower anyone coming in substantial contact with the acid and to flush surfaces such as concrete, tile, etc. where spillage may occur.